*Individual results may vary

 Large breasts can cause neck and back pain, improper posture, rashes, breathing problems, skeletal deformities, and lower self-esteem.
 Breast reduction surgery is usually done to provide relief from these symptoms.
-Performed under general anesthesia, the two to three hour procedure removes fat and glandular tissue and tightens skin to produce smaller, lighter breasts that are in a healthier proportion to the rest of the body.
-The breast is also lifted as part of the procedure.
+Performed under general anesthesia, the 1 1/2 – 2 1/2 hour procedure removes fat and glandular tissue and tightens skin to produce smaller, lighter breasts that are in a healthier proportion to the rest of the body.
+Additionally, the breast is always lifted as part of the procedure.

 It is important for patients to understand the details and risks associated with this procedure, and to have realistic expectations in order to be satisfied with the results of their surgery.

 What are the benefits of breast reduction surgery?

 Women with large, heavy breasts may suffer physical pain (neck, back, shoulder and breasts) from the weight of their breasts.
 This excess weight produces a physical strain on a woman’s body.
 The extra weight of heavy breasts can be harmful to posture and may lead to spinal problems.
 In addition to causing back, neck, and shoulder pain, excessively heavy breasts may also lead to breathing problems and other serious health issues.
 Furthermore, women may experience social discomfort due to unwanted attention to their breast size.
 Because of this, many women turn to breast reduction as a remedy from the physical as well as psycho-social discomfort and limitations imposed by having excessively large breasts.
 Breast reduction surgery can help a woman correct her posture and remove strain on the back, neck, and shoulders, reducing overall pain.
 Breast reduction surgery can help a woman regain her self-confidence and positive self-image, as well as provide the motivation to participate in a wide range of physical and social activities.